Genocs/genocs-library-docs/content/en/blazor-webassembly-boilerplate/ui-overview/fundamentals/index.md

 toc: true
 ---

-Here are some of the general components, features and pages that you get to see in genocs library's Blazor WebAssembly Boilerplate.
+Here are some of the general components, features and pages that you get to see in Genocs Library's Blazor WebAssembly Boilerplate.

 ## Loading Screen